andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 }
 ```

+#### Segment Tree / Interval Tree
+- **Description**: A segment tree is a binary tree used for storing intervals or segments.
+- **Use Case**: Useful for answering range queries efficiently, such as finding overlapping search terms or ranges.
+- **Implementation**: Provides efficient querying for range minimum/maximum or sum queries.

 #### B-Trees

 A **B-Tree** is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
 B-Trees are commonly used in databases and file systems to manage large amounts of data efficiently.
 They are designed to work well on disk storage systems, minimizing the number of disk reads required.